configcat/docs/website/docs/integrations/overview.md

 ## Slack

-Get a Slack notification when a feature flag changes.
+Get a notification in Slack when a feature flag changes.
 [Documentation](integrations/slack.md)

 ## Jira